simongregory/glued/README.md

 ### Questions / Answers / Guesses

-A 'box' is a convention within a stream of bytes.
+A *box* is a convention within a stream of bytes.
 Each box starts with a header, which describes length and type, followed by the data in the box.

-Definition of segments ?
+### Abbreviations

+HDS - HTTP Dynamic Streaming
+F4M - Flash Media Manfiest
+F4F - Flash Media File fragment
+F4X - Flash Media Index file
+F4V - H.264/AAC based content
+FLV - Other flash supported codecs

 ## How it works